raihantaher/BrainBay/README.md

 This solution consists of two main components:
 1. A console application that fetches character data from the Rick and Morty API and stores it in a SQL database
 2. A web API that serves the character data with caching
+3. A Blazor app to show, filter and add characters

 ## Prerequisites